All Episodes

 They're talking about people that wear the uniform.

-They are insulting them all the while trying to present this notion that they are supporting the troops, and they're trying to save the troops, and they're trying to protect the troops, and they're trying to deploy them and redeploy them and make them safer and so forth.
+They are insulting them all the while, trying to present this notion that they are supporting the troops and they're trying to save the troops and they're trying to protect the troops and they're trying to deploy them and redeploy them and make them safer and so forth.

-And they're not they're not buying this.
+And they're not buying this.

 Can't we speak bluntly?